alindaByamukama/spock-rock/README.md

-#Rock Paper Scissors Lizard Spock
+# Rock Paper Scissors Lizard Spock

 A harder version of Rock Paper Scissors!
+See [Big Bang Theory - RSPLS](https://www.youtube.com/watch?v=405Nh2H4Ucg) for more information on how the game works.

 ---

 ## [JavaScript Web Projects: 20 Projects to Build Your Portfolio](https://zerotomastery.io/courses/javascript-projects/)
 ### Taught by:-
 - [Jacinto Wong](https://zerotomastery.io/about/instructor/jacinto-wong)